Lamination 101: Office Max vs. Production Pros & Why Texture Changes Everything

 1. Large Format Lamination

 If your project is wider than 24 inches or longer than a standard sheet of paper, retail stores usually can't handle it.
-We specialize in large format lamination—think trade show banners, window clings, and oversized posters.
-We have wide-roll laminators that apply perfect pressure across massive surfaces without bubbles or wrinkles.
+We specialize in large format lamination —think trade show banners, window clings, and oversized posters.

 2. High Volume Runs